 5. Make sure to keep your phone fully charged.
 There will be photo opportunities.
 Lots and lots of photo opportunities.
 Make sure to bring an extra battery pack, so you won’t miss a single “Kodak moment” during wildflower season in Fredericksburg and the Texas Hill Country!
 A friendly reminder, please respect private property and do not cross fence lines to get that perfect photo.
 And we would love to see your photos!
 Share them on Instagram and Twitter with #FBGTX!

-For more fun ideas for your next Texas Hill Country getaway, click here.
+Explore more fun itinerary ideas for your next Texas Hill Country getaway.